morcs/beautiful-jekyll/2018-04-01-introduction-to-elm.md

 ### Elm is a programming language

 Elm is a programming language designed specifically for creating browser-based applications.
 In that sense, it's a bit like JavaScript.
-In many other ways though - it's nothing like JavaScript.
+In most other ways though - it's nothing like JavaScript.

-One way it's not like JavaScript is that it's not constantly trying to trick you into creating bugs.
+Elm is a pure functional language (more on that later), with a syntax very similar to other ML-inspired languages such as Haskell and F#.
+Don't let that scare you off though, Elm is deliberately designed to be easy to understand.
+In fact, almost everything you learn from Elm can help you to break into those more "hardcore" functional languages.

 ### Elm is a front-end framework

-Elm also comes with a runtime, which can deal with all of the things you need to do to build a browser application, such as dynamically rendering HTML and receiving events from users.
+Elm also comes with a runtime, which provides everything you need to build a browser application, such as dynamically rendering HTML and receiving events from users.
 In that respect it's a bit like Angular, Vue and especially React.

 ## Why should you use it?